flatironinstitute/labbox-ephys/doc/host-compute-resource.md

 This should start a Mongo database listening on the default port at `mongodb://localhost:27017`.

+Note that if mongodb is already running on your system, there may be a conflict, and you should then select a different port.

 ## Host a kachery server locally

 ```bash